The Easiest 2-Ingredient Rice!

 • Rice.
 But not just any rice.
 You see, every variety of rice has a different volume of liquid that is required to fully cook it and make it tender.
 This particular recipe works the BEST with a long-grain basmati rice.
 It requires less liquid than most other grains and soaks up the coconut milk beautifully.
 A long grain white rice may also be used but may need a tad more liquid.
 I’d avoid using brown rice as it will require much more liquid and a longer cook time.

 • Coconut Milk.
-Once again, the type of coconut milk matters.
-A full-fat CANNED coconut milk was used when testing this recipe.
-The ratio of fat to liquid is perfect for making fluffy grains with a luxuriously silky texture.
-Lite, or reduced-fat, coconut milk will have too much liquid.
-The cartons of coconut milk also will not work as they have a tons of different additives and tend to be too runny, as well.
+The type of coconut milk matters.
+A full-fat CANNED coconut milk is a must.
+The ratio of fat to liquid is perfect for making fluffy grains with a luxuriously silky smooth texture.
+Lite, or reduced-fat, coconut milk can work but you won’t get the same creamy texture or flavor.
+Avoid the cartons of coconut milk, also, since they will end up too runny.

-Add the rice to a fine mesh strainer.
-Hold it under running water until the water runs clear.
-It should take 1 or 2 minutes.
+Add the rice to a fine mesh strainer and rinse under running water until it runs clear.
+It should take 1-2 minutes.

 Rice is rinsed in the sink before cooking.